 Upload any spreadsheet file into the platform, regardless of how it is formatted

 Save custom upload templates to reuse for quick uploads in the future

-It can be selected when uploading data via the projects dashboard or the data library.
+It can be selected when uploading data via the project dashboard or the data library.

-See our step-by-step guide for full details on the capabilities and function of Smart Upload.
+See our step-by-step guide for full details on the capabilities and functions of Smart Upload.